 How to Expedite My Form I-751 Application?

 It is highly unusual for USCIS grant a request to expedite the processing of an I-751 application.
 USCIS only expedites those rare immigration cases that meet an extremely narrow guidelines.
 So making a request for expediting processing is likely to be a waste of time and effort.
 But to try to expedite your I-751, you could call USCIS National Customer Service Center to communicate your request.
 You could follow up on your expedite request by going in person to an INFOPASS appointment at the USCIS Los Angeles Field Office or the local office with jurisdiction over your I-751.
 You could also communicate with the immigration liaison at the office of your U.S. Senator or Congressional representative.

 The immigration lawyers in our Los Angeles office has several techniques to resolve delayed I-751.
 In some cases where the I-751 is stuck, we recommend filing an N-400 application for naturalization, which can be done even if the I-751 is not yet approved.
 And for those I-751 that are greatly delayed, a writ of mandamus lawsuits is always an option.

-Contact the Law Offices of Joshua L. Goldstein, P.C. for a Consultation Today
+Contact the Goldstein Immigration Lawyers for a Consultation Today

 If you need to file an I-751 application, an attorney’s advice can be an invaluable resource to ensure that your forms are completed correctly, your evidence is sufficient, and any appeals are vigorously pursued.
-Contact Los Angeles immigration attorney Joshua L. Goldstein at (213) 262-2000 to schedule an initial consultation today.
+Contact immigration attorney in Los Angeles Joshua L. Goldstein at (213) 262-2000 to schedule an initial consultation today.